 region called the Trossachs at the southeastern gateway to the

 and the Highlands of Central Scotland.
 The mountains

 are just minutes away by car.
 Much of the most magnificent scenery of

 the Highlands is within reach by car touring from Callander.
-(See two
+(See a

 There’s history, too, with numerous

 the closest being